jleibowitz-lacpw/presentations/potential-topics.md

 Some stuff I can try to share:

-ITIL
+- ITIL
-Markdown or obsidian
+- Markdown or obsidian
-Nginx and Apache
+- Nginx and Apache
-Linux (just the basics like wtf is even a distribution or stuff like that).
+- Linux (just the basics like wtf is even a distribution or stuff like that).
-The Ops Report Card / Limoncelli's books
+- The Ops Report Card / Limoncelli's books
-CI/CD
+- CI/CD
-GitHub
+- GitHub
-Cybersecurity. hacker culture.
+- Cybersecurity. hacker culture.
-permacomputing
+- permacomputing
-antifragility
+- antifragility
-a pattern language
+- a pattern language
-'antipatterns'
+- 'antipatterns'
-security theater
+- security theater
-phoenix server pattern / immutable infrastructure neurodivergence pervasive demand avoidance fractals
+- phoenix server pattern / immutable infrastructure
+- neurodivergence
+- pervasive demand avoidance
+- fractals

-configuration management.
+- configuration management.
+- terraform
+- ansible

 ## Existing braindumps (that I can marpify):